tcr/rem/README.md

 # REM.
 REST easy.

-REM is a minimal library to consume REST APIs, constructed around simple language idioms and manifests for popular libraries that alleviate differences between between configuration, authentication, and formats.
-Getting started with REM is quick and easy.
+REM is a REST library that does away with excessive configuration, confusing authentication, and incomplete libraries.
+Whether using an existing API or writing your own, REM is the fewest lines of code between reading documentation and getting started.
+And with support for popular services built-in, you might never need another web service library.

 To use REM with Node.js, install using `npm`:

     npm install rem

-And get started:
+And dive right into an API example, with authentication, in just 7 lines:

 ```
 var rem = require('rem');